log69/mydns/README.md

 # mydns

-##simple ruby script for dns to avoid the need for a dynamic dns service provider, usage:
+##simple ruby script for dns to avoid the need for a dynamic dns service provider

 run server script on server side at boot

-run client script with domain name parameter periodically from client machine, example:
+run client script with domain name parameter periodically from client machine that we want to reach, example:

 script "hello"